How principals can boost teacher morale and motivation

 High job satisfaction is tied to increased productivity, stronger relationships, lower absenteeism, and higher employee retention, all of which lead to an overall increased performance or output.
 This is why improving teacher morale is critical.

-Teachers are the heart of a school, and school leaders need to be the stewards of their schools, looking after teacher well-being and community as well as student achievement.
+Whether at the elementary, middle school, or high school level, fostering a culture of collaboration and recognition can lead to better outcomes for both teachers and students.
+Teachers are the heart of a school, and school leaders need to be the stewards of their schools, looking after teacher wellbeing and community as well as student achievement.
 By making intentional efforts to be aware of and address your teachers’ thoughts, concerns, and needs, you can build a supportive environment where they feel recognized, supported, and valued.

 As a principal, how can you help boost teacher morale in an intentional way?